NY judge imposes $15 million fine on unlicensed cannabis shops owner who says he gave free samples

 “This punishment should serve as a clear warning for all unlicensed cannabis stores in the state: we will enforce the law and shut down your operations,” state Attorney General Letitia James said in a statement, adding that Tulley also was accused of illegally selling cannabis products to underage customers.

-Tulley owned the “I’m Stuck” and “Weed Warehouse” businesses in Cayuga, Oswego and Wayne counties in western New York.
-He and his lawyer did not immediately return text and phone messages seeking comment Thursday.
+Tulley, who owned the I’m Stuck and Weed Warehouse businesses in Cayuga, Oswego and Wayne counties in western New York, said Thursday that he plans to appeal the fine.
+He also vowed to run for governor and change the licensing laws, which he said favored only certain people.

+“It’s political warfare and socialism in the United States at it’s finest,” Tulley said of the fine, in text messages to The Associated Press.
+“Comical.
+Can’t get blood from a stone. … And I will fix the Cannabis Program so that there is a transitional license for all and really get this market up and running.”

-Tulley told The Associated Press last year that his shops did not need state licenses because they only offered consulting and education about cannabis products for a fee and provided free samples.
+Tulley previously said his shops did not need state licenses because they only offered consulting and education about cannabis products for a fee and provided free samples.
 He also denied selling products to underage people.

-“We’re ready to go to war with New York state,” he said at the time.

 New York has had difficulties addressing the thousands of unlicensed retailers that have popped up after legal sales began in the state in late 2022.
 The problem is particularly pronounced in New York City, where unlicensed retailers have operated with impunity, often from glittering storefronts.